CSE237SP2021/project-tranqpill/README.md

 Additionally, our implementation assumes the standard jumping and tying rules, where jumps are mandatory and threefold repetitions or 50 moves without a capture lead to an automatic tie.

 ### Starting a Game
-To start a game, open a terminal or command prompt, navigate to the directory of the project, and type "runCheckers.sh".
+To start a game, open a terminal or command prompt, navigate to the directory of the project, and type "./runCheckers.sh".
 This will automatically start a new game of checkers between two human players.

 ### Playing a Game
 After starting a game, the game board will be printed with the initial starting position.
 The first player will be prompted to enter coordinates for their first move.
 Coordinates are entered in the form<br><br>